CanhForresten/portfolio/README.md

 ### Projects

 #### ***Trending Movies***
-**Beskrivelse:**
-Trending Movies er en webapplikation bygget ud fra en figma template, der giver brugerne mulighed for at søge og opdage populære film.
-Applikationen er bygget med React og Vite, og den bruger The Movie Database (TMDb) API til at hente filmdata.

-**Funktioner:**
-- **Søgning:** Brugerne kan søge efter film ved hjælp af en søgefelt, der debouncer input for at reducere antallet af API-kald.
-- **Populære Film:** Viser en liste over de mest populære film, når der ikke er nogen søgeforespørgsel.
-- **Film Detaljer:** Hver film vises med titel, vurdering, sprog og udgivelsesår.
-- **Indlæsningsindikator:** En spinner vises, mens data hentes fra API'et.
-- **Fejlhåndtering:** Viser en fejlmeddelelse, hvis der ikke findes nogen film eller hvis der opstår en fejl under datahentning.

-**Teknologier:**
+**Description:**
+Trending Movies is a web application built from a Figma template that allows users to search for and discover popular movies.
+The application is built with React and Vite, and it uses The Movie Database (TMDb) API to fetch movie data.

+**Features:**
+- **Search:** Users can search for movies using a search field that debounces input to reduce the number of API calls.
+- **Popular Movies:** Displays a list of the most popular movies when there is no search query.
+- **Movie Details**  Each movie is displayed with title, rating, language, and release year.
+- **Loading Indicator:** A spinner is displayed while data is being fetched from the API.
+- **Error Handling:** Displays an error message if no movies are found or if an error occurs during data retrieval.

+**Technologies:**
 - **Frontend:** React, Tailwind CSS
-- **Byggeværktøj:** Vite
+- **Build Tool:** Vite
 - **API:** The Movie Database (TMDb) API
 - **Template:** Figma